mikeizbicki/cmc-csci143/week_05/README.md

     1. concerns about how paternity leave would affect class
         1. very reasonable concerns on your part

+1. office hours today cancelled (have to take wife to doctor)
     <!--
     1. how to hack typespeed?
     -->